National MMR vaccination advice (except the Auckland region)

 - Adults born in New Zealand before 1969 do not receive a MMR vaccination.
 They are considered immune to measles as the disease was prevalent and circulating widely prior to introduction of a measles vaccine in 1969.

-**Note 1 – Travel to Canterbury is not currently considered to carry the same level of risk as travel to countries with serious measles outbreaks and MMR0 is not recommended or funded for these infants.
+**Note 1 – Travel to the Auckland region is not currently considered to carry the same level of risk as travel to countries with serious measles outbreaks and MMR0 is not recommended or funded for these infants.

-# Note 3 – PMS entry and claiming:
+# Note 3 – PMS entry and claiming:x

 – – Enter the dose on the NIR using your PMS high risk MMR vaccine option.